spiritix/html-to-pdf/README.md

 [![Latest Unstable Version](https://poser.pugx.org/spiritix/html-to-pdf/v/unstable.svg)](https://packagist.org/packages/spiritix/html-to-pdf)
 [![License](https://poser.pugx.org/spiritix/html-to-pdf/license.svg)](https://packagist.org/packages/spiritix/html-to-pdf)

+**Unfortunately, wkhtmltopdf is based on a very outdated version of WebKit and [not really maintained anymore](https://github.com/wkhtmltopdf/wkhtmltopdf/issues).
+I've therefore started developing a [new version](https://github.com/spiritix/php-chrome-html2pdf) of this library which is based on Google Chrome.
+It's not yet stable but you might want to give it a try.**

 ## Features

 - Does not require any complex installation or configuration, works out of the box